-Successful soccer players have mastered the art of continuous movement in different directions, while maintaining balance.
-Extending your hip flexors beyond a normal range of motion (ROM) as you leap out to tackle requires core strength, coordination and balance, an important skill in soccer.
-Otherwise, you’d fall over.
-Yoga can help soccer players (or footballers) achieve and refine this skill.
+Successful footballers have mastered the art of continuous movement in different directions, while maintaining balance.
+Extending your hip flexors beyond a normal range of motion (ROM) as you leap out to tackle requires core strength, coordination and balance, an important skill in football.
+Otherwise, you'd fall over.
+Yoga can help footballers achieve and refine this skill.

-In a 2016 study published in the International Journal of Yoga, researchers asked a group of college soccer players to add in two yoga sessions per week to their regular training for 10 weeks.
+In a 2016 study published in the International Journal of Yoga, researchers asked a group of university footballers to add in two yoga sessions per week to their regular training for ten weeks.
 The researchers reported improvements in flexibility and balance and an increase in joint mobility and ROM.

-That’s why world-class soccer players have revealed their love for yoga, praising its ability to work hamstrings, groin, quads, calves, glutes, lower back, neck, sides and core.
+That's why world-class footballers have revealed their love for yoga, praising its ability to work hamstrings, groin, quads, calves, glutes, lower back, neck, sides and core.
 Yoga can also help to prevent injuries, especially as athletes age.

 A study published in 2013 in Pedagogics Psychology Medical-biological Problems of Physical Training and Sports examined yoga and basketball.
-The researchers asked a group of college basketball players to incorporate a yoga practice into their training routine.
+The researchers asked a group of university basketball players to incorporate a yoga practice into their training routine.
 They went to classes four times a week for nine months.
-The outcome was a significant increase in key performance markers such as vertical jump, free throw, three-point shots, tactical execution, speed and speed endurance, and balance.
+The outcome was a significant increase in key performance markers such as vertical jump, free throw, three-point shots, tactical execution, speed, speed endurance and balance.

-NFL players also practice yoga.
-Most of their football practice is spent lifting weights and practice drills, but a key focus for football players is to prevent injury and handle stress.
+NFL players also practise yoga.
+Most of their training is spent lifting weights and practice drills, but a key focus for American football players is to prevent injury and handle stress.
 Yoga does both of these things.

-A recent 2021 study examined how many football players get injured.
-Over the course of four NFL seasons, 3,025 injuries were reported.
-It’s evident that injury prevention is vital to maintain and improve performance as a football player.
-That’s why the Seattle Seahawks mandated yoga as part of training.
+A recent 2021 study examined how many American football players get injured.
+Over the course of four NFL seasons, 3025 injuries were reported.
+It's evident that injury prevention is vital to maintain and improve performance as an American football player.
+That's why the Seattle Seahawks mandated yoga as part of training.

 Let's take a deeper dive into yoga's role in preventing injuries.